-The cost of divorce in Edinburgh can vary enormously depending on your particular set of circumstances, your attitude and the attitude of your spouse.
+The cost of a divorce in Edinburgh can vary enormously depending on your particular set of circumstances, your attitude and the attitude of your spouse.

-The spouse with the money may be reluctant to divulge what they have.
-In those circumstances, the spouse with no money may have no option but to raise a court action so that their spouse is compelled by the court to disclose what they own.
+The spouse with the money may be reluctant to divulge what they have and in those circumstances, the spouse with no money may have no option but to raise a court action so that their spouse is compelled by the court to disclose what they own.
 If there are significant assets, these cases tend to be raised in the Court of Session, Scotland’s highest national court.
-Advocates ( barristers) are instructed and they also charge a fee.
+Advocates or barristers are instructed and they also charge a fee.

 Other examples of cases that might be raised in the Court of Session are those with an international element of those where a novel point of law is being argued.

-Frequently, by the time they are finished fighting there isn’t much money left.
+Frequently, by the time they are finished fighting, there isn’t much money left.
 When I set up my own firm, I made a pledge to myself that I wouldn’t take this type of client on.
 I don’t want to play any part in this type of mindless destruction.

-Most couples also want the process to be as painless as possible and most recognise that they should be able to get along post divorce especially if they have children.
-One spouse may blame the other for the divorce and one may be very hurt, say if there has been an affair however most people can put their own issues to one side in the interests of getting matters resolved.
+Most couples also want the process to be as painless as possible and the majority of them recognise that they should be able to get along after the divorce, especially if they have children.
+One spouse may blame the other for the divorce and one may be very hurt, such as from an affair, but most people can put their own issues to one side in the interests of getting matters resolved.

+Most couples will need a bit of help along the way.
+A lawyer or lawyer mediator is able to help you identify which assets are matrimonial and which are not.
 They will also help you to value the assets that are matrimonial correctly.
 There are then various legal arguments that can be advanced in favour of one or other of the spouses.